-The Times is offering Lawrence and Douglas County community members space to publish remembrances of loved ones who lived in this community, free of charge.
-These pieces are submitted by family and friends of the deceased and not written by The Lawrence Times.
+The Lawrence Times is offering Lawrence and Douglas County community members space to publish remembrances of loved ones who lived in this community, free of charge.
+These pieces are submitted by funeral directors or family and friends of the deceased and not written by our staff.

-The Times is glad to be able to offer this service free to community members in mourning.
+We are glad to be able to offer this service free to community members in mourning.
 We believe the last thing our neighbors need in those difficult moments is another financial matter to worry about.
-Please consider a paid subscription to the Times or a one-time contribution to help us continue providing this service and news access for all.
+Please consider supporting The Lawrence Times to help us continue providing this service and news access for all.

-To submit an obituary to The Lawrence Times, please fill out this form.
+To submit an obituary, please fill out this form.

 We’re sorry, but we cannot accept obituary submissions via email or other means.

-These articles were written and/or edited as news coverage of the deaths of influential community members.
+These articles were written, edited and/or reposted as news coverage of the deaths of influential community members.

 U.S. Rep. Dennis Moore served Kansas’ 3rd Congressional District from 1998 to 2010.
 Later, diagnosed with Alzheimer’s disease, he spoke out in support of more resources and research.
 Moore died Tuesday.